 5. Finish the balance sheet and income statement

 Once you are done with your supporting schedules, the information gathered there would also finish your balance sheet and income statement.

 Work on the income statement – connect depreciation to the Property, Plant, and Equipment schedule.
 Connect the debt schedule to the interest.
 This will allow you to calculate income, taxes, and earnings before tax.

 Use the reconciliation method to create the cash flow statement.
 Add back depreciation to the net income.
 Adjust for changes when it comes to the non-cash working capital.
 This will result in cash from operations.

 When you have reached this stage, the three-statement model should now be complete.

 It’s time to start the business valuation as well as to calculate free cash flow.
 You can also find DCF under the name Discounted Cash Flow Models.

 Training guide: Speaking of valuation, here is a PDF of a great resource book you can read while you learn your basics in interview prep.
 I’m talking about Financial Modeling and Valuation A Practical Guide to Investment Banking and Private Equity by Paul Pignataro.
 You can find the full PDF right here.

-The point of this step is to see how risky investment would be.
+The point of this step is to see how risky an investment would be.
 But it will also prove useful from the point of view of business planning.